2022 Major League Baseball postseason

 In the National League, the Los Angeles Dodgers became the first team to clinch a postseason spot in MLB overall, marking their tenth straight appearance; this became the longest active postseason appearance streak in the four major North American professional sports leagues after the Pittsburgh Penguins failed to qualify for the 2023 Stanley Cup playoffs.
-The Dodgers became the first team to make ten consecutive postseason appearances since the Yankees did so from 1998 to 2007.
+The Dodgers became the first team to make ten straight postseason appearances since the Yankees did so from 1998 to 2007.
 Joining them were the New York Mets, who clinched their third postseason berth in the past eight years and first overall since 2016, marking the first time since 2015 that both New York City teams appeared in the postseason.
 The defending World Series champion Atlanta Braves clinched their fifth straight postseason berth, the St. Louis Cardinals clinched their eighth postseason berth in eleven years, the San Diego Padres clinched their second postseason berth in the past three years, and the Philadelphia Phillies clinched their first postseason berth since 2011, ending what was also the longest active postseason drought in the National League.
-This was the first of what is currently four straight appearances for the Phillies.
+This was the first of four straight appearances for the Phillies.

 The Wild Card Series saw three of the lower seeds advance to the next round, while the Division Series saw the top two seeds in the National League win only one game each.

 The postseason ended on November 5, with the Astros defeating the Phillies in six games in the World Series.
 It was the Astros' second championship in franchise history and the latest date for a World Series game on record.